CNR Straddle Strategy

 CNR (Core Natural Resources, Inc.), in the Energy sector, (Coal industry), listed on NYSE.

-Core Natural Resources, Inc., together with its subsidiaries, produces and sells bituminous coal in the United States and internationally.
-It operates through two segments, Pennsylvania Mining Complex (PAMC) and CONSOL Marine Terminal.
-The company's PAMC segment engages in the mining, preparing, and marketing of bituminous coal to power generators, industrial end-users, and metallurgical end-users.
-This segment includes the Bailey Mine, the Enlow Fork Mine, the Harvey Mine, and the central preparation plant.
-Its CONSOL Marine Terminal segment provides coal export terminal services through the Port of Baltimore.
-The company also develops and operates the Itmann Mining Complex located in Wyoming County, West Virginia; and Greenfield Reserves and Resources located in the Northern Appalachian, Central Appalachian, and Illinois basins.
+Core Natural Resources, Inc., which rebranded from CONSOL Energy Inc. in January 2025, specializes in the global production and sale of bituminous coal.
+The company's business is primarily organized into two key segments.
+The Pennsylvania Mining Complex (PAMC) segment manages the mining, preparation, and marketing of bituminous coal, serving power generation facilities, industrial consumers, and metallurgical industries.
+Key assets within this segment include the Bailey, Enlow Fork, and Harvey Mines, alongside a central preparation facility.
+The second segment, the CONSOL Marine Terminal, offers crucial coal export terminal services through the Port of Baltimore.
+Beyond these core operations, the company is developing and operating the Itmann Mining Complex in Wyoming County, West Virginia, and also possesses substantial Greenfield Reserves and Resources spread across the Northern Appalachian, Central Appalachian, and Illinois basins.

-CNR (Core Natural Resources, Inc.) trades in the Energy sector, specifically Coal, with a market capitalization of approximately $4.15B, a beta of 0.14 versus the broader market, a 52-week range of 64.15-114.8, average daily share volume of 986K, a public-listing history dating back to 2017, approximately 2K full-time employees.
+CNR (Core Natural Resources, Inc.) trades in the Energy sector, specifically Coal, with a market capitalization of approximately $4.79B, a trailing P/E of 47.82, a beta of 0.14 versus the broader market, a 52-week range of 68.78-114.8, average daily share volume of 725K, a public-listing history dating back to 2017, approximately 5K full-time employees.
 These structural characteristics shape how CNR stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 A beta of 0.14 indicates CNR has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+The trailing P/E of 47.82 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
 CNR pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a straddle on CNR?